Cost of Goods Sold: A How-To for Modern Manufacturers

 Most accounting software packages are made for qualified accountants.
 Katana is made for the independent maker.
 Large businesses set aside huge chunks of their budget to hire an accounting team — it makes sense for their needs.
 It doesn’t matter to the CEOs of large companies how easy or difficult calculating financial statements is.

 Katana brings this power into your hands.
 We know not everyone is a trained accountant.
-That’s why this Smart Workshop Software is just as easy for novices and financial experts alike.
+That’s why this Smart Manufacturing Software is just as easy for novices and financial experts alike.

 Cost of Goods Sold Affects Your Margins